english/direct-debot/README.md

 > /gc-me authorise

-To take a payment from one of your existing customers (TO BE IMPLEMENTED):
+To take a payment from one of your existing customers:

 > /gc-me £10 from my-existing-customer@example.com

 ## Todo

-- paginate through all customers/mandates
-- create a Redirect Flow for adding new customers
+- handle taking payments from a new customer by creating a Redirect Flow
 - add customers via slack username